Complaints about the Probation Service

 You might want to get some legal support after making a complaint.
 This organisation can help you find a solicitor.

-Telephone: 020 7320 5650
+Telephone (find a solicitor): 020 7320 5650

 Equality Advisory Support Service (EASS)

 Gives advice on discrimination and human rights issues to people in England, Scotland and Wales.

 Email: Online form here